Finschia/tutorials/dosi-vault/README.md

 ```

 ## Activate DOSI Vault
 If you confirmed that DOSI Vault is already installed through above process, you can activate DOSI Vault with enable method.
-It asks to clients whether they allow to use DOSI Valut in that website.
+It asks to clients whether they allow to use DOSI Vault in that website.

 ```js
 const chainId = "finschia";